25 Highest Paying Nursing Jobs in 2024

 They often work with a team of nurses on their patient's treatment or recovery.
 Expect to work a lot with seniors as a Pain Management Nurse.
 Pain Management Nurses earn an average annual salary of $362,569.

-Requirements to Become Pain Management Nurse
+Requirements to Become a Pain Management Nurse

 Registered Nurses must gain experience and work towards certification to become Pain Management Specialists.